How to Choose Trustworthy Plugins for Your WordPress Site

 In this article, we’ll share and explore the key points and things to look at to choose trustworthy plugins for your WordPress website.
 While WordPress is the most-used content management system (CMS) on the planet, it’s also the most vulnerable.
-The latest statistics show that WordPress now powers over 34% of the internet.
+The latest statistics show that WordPress powers over 34% of the internet.
 This means that roughly one in four websites is run on this CMS.
+In this guide, you’ll learn how to find trustworthy plugins and choose the best tools for your WordPRess site.

 How to Choose Trustworthy Plugins for WordPress

-This is why you need to be careful when choosing which plug-in to install on your WordPress site.
-Here are some tips for selecting the most trustworthy plugins so that you can avoid these common vulnerability issues.
+This is why you must be careful when choosing which plug-in to install on your WordPress site.
+Here are some tips for selecting the most trustworthy plugins to avoid these common vulnerability issues.

 Make Sure It Meets Your Needs